We Need Volunteers in Our Schools to Help Children with Their Foundational Math and Reading Skills.

 - Volunteers who are fluent in Spanish and French are encouraged to volunteer at schools with dual-language programs.

-- To volunteer for the Spring 2025 iRead Program, please click the link below to get a PDF application.
-The print, complete, and send it to the school district as directed on the cover letter.
+- Once they are posted, please click the link below to get a PDF application.
+Then print, complete and send it to the school district as directed on the cover letter.
 Repeat volunteers will only need to complete the first page.

 We can shape the future of our community by growing sucessful young children into successful adults or we can sit back and let the community shape itself.